-Kendell has been a dancer for over twenty years and has taught dance to youth and adults in Fairbanks for over a decade.
+Kendell has been a dancer for over thirty years and has taught dance to youth and adults in Fairbanks for over a decade.
 She trains in all styles of dance from tap to ballet, breakdancing to contemporary and so many more.
-Kendell teaches Dance in the Fairbanks Area and is the creator and Director for the successful Dance REVolution Crew.
+Kendell has taught dance in the Fairbanks Area and is the creator and Director for the successful Dance REVolution Crew for over a decade.
 Her experience and knowledge of dance styles makes her the go to instructor for technique, choreography, and performance.
 She has been training on aerial silks, hammock, and Lyra since 2011 and began teaching private lessons in 2014.
 She continues to train full time and takes classes whenever the opportunity arises.
 She has completed many hours of Aerial Teacher Training focusing on Silks and Lyra from Jenn Bruyer of Versatile Arts, Level 1 and 2 Lyra Teacher Training with Hoop Artist

 Check out her Instagram here @Kendell.Mac